DonaldSimpson/github_updater/README.md

 ## Purpose

-Some recruiters judge developers by their github commit/activity graph.
+I heard recently that some people (recruiters, interviewers) judge developers by their github commit/activity graph.
 Yes; that is clearly very dumb.

-I migrated from GitHub to my own personal self-hosted service when Microsoft bought GitHub, and only use GitHub rarely - or more commonly for work - these days.
-This got my pondering how I could automate a busy github commit graph, just for the heck of it, and ended up here.
+I migrated from GitHub to my own personal self-hosted git service when Microsoft bought GitHub (timing not a coincidence), and only use GitHub rarely - or more commonly for work - these days.
+But, this observation got me pondering how I could automate a busy github commit graph, just for the heck of it, and ended up here.

 The GitHub Updater project automates updating files in a repository, committing the changes, and pushing them to GitHub.